 What kind of garage door do I have?

 It may seem simplistic to ask, ‘What kind of garage door do I have?’
 But delve into the detail and the differences become much more definite.
-With a vast array of styles, sizes, and materials, understanding the choices you need to make before you buy is essential.
+With 20 plus styles, different sizes, and 50 plus materials, across generally 5 types, understanding the choices you need to make before you buy is essential.
 Ask yourself: Is cost or quality your most important consideration?
 Or is quality the best way to reduce cost?
 In other words, will a cheaper garage door provide false economy, or will paying more deliver greater peace of mind?
+The decisions you make about the type and style of door can affect this.
+We can advise!

 Save money but at what price?